wdinyes/wdinyes.github.io/_posts/2025-11-29-vietnam-lessons-redux.markdown

 # Random Musings

 We didn't do a lot of tours this time.
 But we did one that I can't recommend highly enough: [Hanoi Backstreet Tours](https://hanoibackstreettours.com/tours/hanoi-jeep-tour/) does a half day tour that is simply amazing.
-While the Train Street has now been closed (thanks mostly to idiot influencers nearly getting themselves killed - my only issue being "nearly" frankly), this is an epic tour capped off with delicious food.
+While the Train Street has now been closed (thanks mostly to idiot influencers nearly getting themselves killed - pity 'twas only "nearly" frankly), this is an epic tour capped off with delicious food.
 A fantastic ride that I would love to take again.

 Ho Chi Minh City has a metro now.
 It's cheap and clean and popular and well maintained.
 It doesn't go anywhere much right now, except [Suoi Tien Theme Park](https://english.suoitien.vn) on the outskirts of the city, but our favorite Nesta is mere steps from one terminus of the line.
 Give it a ride!